Huang Binhong

-Huáng Bīnhóng (黃賓虹; January 27, 1865– March 25, 1955) was a Chinese literati painter and art historian born in Jinhua, Zhejiang province.
+Huang Binhong (黃賓虹 (Huáng Bīnhóng); January 27, 1865–March 25, 1955) was a Chinese literati painter and art historian born in Jinhua, Zhejiang province.
 His ancestral home was She County, Anhui province.
 He was the grandson of artist Huang Fengliu.
 He would later be associated with Shanghai and finally Hangzhou.
 He is considered one of the last innovators in the literati style of painting and is noted for his freehand landscapes.

 Biography

-Huang's father was a merchant and art enthusiast, propelling Bīnhóng interest in painting.
+Huang's father was a merchant and art enthusiast, propelling Binhong interest in painting.
 However, his father's business collapsed in 1888; the family moved to Shexian (their native land).
 He would develop a connection with the land, growing a fondness towards Xinan literature and painting, which he would later emulate the styles of.
 Moreover, he collected and studying ancient seals.

 As an opposer of the Manchu Dynasty, he became involved in revolutionary activities, but he fled to Shanghai when he was exposed.
 There, he became a publisher and editor for various art books.